Ethelbert Road's Vision

 Pupils’ spiritual, moral, social and cultural (SMSC) development is at the heart of our school ethos.
 British Values are promoted through the overarching aims and objectives of PSHE by supporting our children to become healthy and responsible members of society, as well as preparing them for life and work in modern Britain.

 At Ethelbert Road we believe that Religious Education plays an important part in developing our children’s spiritual, moral, social and cultural growth.
 Through the teaching of R.E. children gain a better understanding of themselves and their belief system and also develop an awareness of the differing beliefs of others.
-R.E. offers our children the means by which to understand how other people choose to live and to understand why they choose to live in that way.
+R.E. offers our children a means by which to understand how other people choose to live and to understand why they choose to live in that way.
 This helps children to develop respect and tolerance towards their peers, staff and the community as a whole.
-As well as developing factual knowledge of a variety of religions, R.E. also encourages students to ask questions about life, develop self-reflection and promotes attitudes of confidence and thoughtfulness about themselves.
-We aspire to help children to develop the ability to make reasoned and informed judgements about religious and moral issues which is an essential skill in our 21stcentury multi-cultural society.
+As well as developing factual knowledge of a variety of religions, R.E. also encourages students to ask questions about life, develop self-reflection and promotes attitudes of confidence and thoughtfulness about themselves and others.
+We aspire to help children to develop the ability to make reasoned and informed judgements about religious and moral issues which is an essential skill in our 21st century multi-cultural society.